WHAT WE ARE DOING TO KEEP YOU SAFE?

 WHAT SHOULD OUR COMMUNITY DO AT THIS TIME to keep safe?

-- The community should be taking precautions to keep themselves and others safe by maintaining social distancing and face covering guidellines.
+- The community should be taking precautions to keep themselves and others safe by maintaining social distancing and following current face-covering guidelines.
 These guidelines can be found here.

-- We will all follow state and federal guidance as the situation evolves and as local circumstances change.
+- We will all follow state and federal guidelines as the situation evolves and as local circumstances change.